JmThrCreator/kh-notice-board/README.md

 ## Setup

+1. Install python (you can use the Microsoft Store on Windows).

+2. Enter into the notice board directory in the command line.

-Create a virtual environment and install the dependencies using the following commands:
+3. Create a virtual environment and install the dependencies using the following commands:

 ```
 python3 -m venv venv